AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Label Length

-If the label value is too long, it's possible to limit the number of characters.
+If the label value is too long, it's possible to limit the number of characters using standard javascript methods:

 ```
-substr который есть в примере - у нас нет такого
+// limits length of x axis labels to 3 or less
+chart.xAxis().labels().textFormatter(function(){
+  var value = this.value;
+  // limit the number of symbols to 3
+  value = value.substr(0, 3);
+  return value
+});
 ```

-Here is the previous sample with X-axis labels symbols limited to 3.

 {sample}AGST\_Labels\_Formatting\_03{sample}